 Social media platforms, channels, whatever you call them now.
 Websites for social interaction used to be referred to as social networks.

 Social networks were meant to bring people together, in a social way.
 The aim was to connect online with people you knew.

 You could catch up with old friends, make new friends, find long-lost relatives and, most importantly, connect with a bigger world.

-Over time, we’ve started referring to these platforms as social media.
-It soon became about consuming media, taking fun quizzes online (until the Cambridge Analytica scandal) and farming to our heart’s content, whilst spamming others to join us.
-Suddenly we started to forget the social network aspect.
+Over time, networks became media.
+It soon became about consuming media, taking fun quizzes online to our heart’s content, and farming in a virtual world, whilst spamming others to join us.
+Suddenly we started to forget the network aspect.

 It’s time for all of us, especially marketers, to take a trip down memory lane.
 To the days when organic reach and engagement was at an all-time high.
 We loved it back then.
 It was almost too easy for brands to gain traction with the right messaging.

 We used to help clients have conversations with their customers and audiences.